Raw Milk: How Our Herd Share Works

 We really like the taste!
 That is and was our starting point.

 Growing up in Germany, I remember being a little kid visiting my grandparents in their small village.
 They would often send me with 2 Deutsche Mark and a milk pail to the local dairy.
 There, I would get 2 liters of raw milk that was so fresh that it was still warm.
-I still have so many memories around this and how it tasted that I wanted that in my current life, too.
+I still have so many memories of this and how it tasted that I wanted that in my current life, too.

 If you’ve never had fresh raw cream, you’ll be in for a treat!
 It is so sweet!
 I use it mainly for making butter which also tastes delicious.
-But in our opinion, even the milk tastes so much better than its pasteurized, homogenized counter part.
+But in our opinion, even the milk tastes so much better than its pasteurized, homogenized counterpart.

 raw milk jars